 A Guide to play the E Major Scale on Guitar

-The E Major scale is one the most frequently used scale in a lot of songs.
+The E Major scale on guitar is one the most frequently used scale in a lot of songs.
 This is a major scale that begins with the root note E and has four sharps (#) in it’s key signature.
 The relative minor for the E major key is C# minor.
-Since the E major scale also involves the use of many open position chords, this scale is also practically applicable in many popular songs you may already know or have heard of.
+Since the E major scale on guitar also involves the use of many open position chords, this scale is also practically applicable in many popular songs you may already know or have heard of.
+This blog will guide you on different e major scale guitar songs along with e major scale guitar all playing positions.

 quotes-icon